beeceej/courier/README.md

 ## Getting Started

+1. build the docker image
+    * `docker build -t courier .`
-1. overide the environment variables in the docker-compose file,
+2. overide the environment variables in the docker-compose file,
-2. `docker-compose up`
+3. `docker-compose up`
     * Courier is now running on your system!
     * you now need a method to communicate to the courier server, you may use the example client located in `cmd/client/main/go` or you may write your own

 ## Creating your own client